amanda-eames/applied_machine_learning_in_python/week_2.md

-# Introduction

-This provides an introduction to common application of supervised learning algorithms and how to apply them with sklearn

 ## Terms:

 * Feature Representation: a set of techniques that allows a system to automatically discover the representations needed for feature detection or classification from raw data